India to screen GM cotton hybrids after pest attacks

-NEW DELHI (Reuters) - India will screen genetically modified (GM) cotton hybrids on sale in the country to identify the varieties that are resistant to whitefly, a pest that recently caused extensive damages to crops in two northern states, a government official said.
+NEW DELHI, Nov 5 (Reuters) - India will screen genetically modified (GM) cotton hybrids on sale in the country to identify the varieties that are resistant to whitefly, a pest that recently caused extensive damages to crops in two northern states, a government official said.

 The whitefly attack on the Bt cotton variety in Punjab and Haryana was the first major infestation since India adopted transgenic cotton in 2002.
 It has stoked worries over the vulnerability of the GM seeds that yield nearly all of the cotton in the world’s top producer.